 Will my Belongings be Safe?

 Okay, that totally brings me to my next point.
 How do I know—if I’m a renter—that my stuff will be safe at some other person’s house?
 And how do I know—if I’m a host—that I’m not going to be paired up with some creepy person who wants to store rat poison at my location?
 Well, first of all, it turns out there’s a screening process for all parties involved.
-Photo ID and background checks.
+Photo ID, email and phone verification.
 And second of all, that’s a lot of money to pay to store rat poison.

 Basically, as I scrutinized the Neighbor website looking for creepy people, I didn’t find any.
 Instead I found pictures of nice, normal looking people offering rent in their nice, normal-looking spaces.
 Take Aaron A., for example.
 He’s renting out a “Harry Potter Closet (Under the Stairs): Clean, insulated, well-lit crawl space.
 Accessed through interior doorway.
 No kid or pet access.
 6 x 3 feet. $9/month.”
 Or check out a listing by Ryan G.: “The outdoor parking is big and perfect for an RV, boat, or trailer,” 10 x 35 feet, for $35/month.
 Seriously a crazy good deal.
 And I looked at Ryan’s photo for a long time, and the picture of his RV pad.
 He looks normal.
 So does the RV pad.
 Apparently there are plenty of normal people out there who are energized by the idea of making a little extra cash and don’t mind some extra dormant boxes of stuff in their unused space.
 (The extra cash comes in the form of direct deposits through a secure third party called Stripe.
 Never heard of them?
 It’s okay; I hadn’t either.
 But if you’ve used Pinterest, Facebook, Target, Lyft, Amazon or Blue Apron, then you’ve used Stripe.)